 A robo-advisor cannot do this without you directly making changes to your preferences on the platform.

 Another downside to using a robo-advisor is that it will exclusively be an investment advisor, not offering any other form of advice.

 Meanwhile, a dedicated financial advisor will likely offer a comprehensive range of financial planning services.

 This could include everything from offering investment advice and asset allocation, to the most appropriate retirement accounts, all the way through to estate planning.

 Whatever you want to achieve in your financial life, a traditional advisor will be able to help you with expert advice.
 You’ll miss out on this service with a robo-advisor.

 When you invest money, it’s possible that you may have to pay tax on any profits that you make.

 Robo platforms are designed to make investment decisions for you, not to provide tax advice.
-On the other hand, a financial planner can consider the tax-efficiency of your portfolio (and your wider financial plan) to ensure that you’re taking advantage of all the tax breaks available, and not paying more tax than you need to.
+On the other hand, a financial planner or financial advisor can consider the tax-efficiency of your portfolio (and your wider financial plan) to ensure that you’re taking advantage of all the tax breaks available, and not paying more tax than you need to.

 Should you choose a human financial advisor or a robo-advisor?